open-cluster-management-io/ocm-vscode-extension/README.md

 ## Prerequisites

-You must meet the following prerequisites to install the OCM VScode Extension:
+You must meet the following prerequisites to install OCM VScode Extension:

 * Ensure your [`Visual Studio Code`][install-vscode] release is at least `v1.71.0`.